amit-asl/product-management/readme.md

 ## ASL Product Management
-Product Management application with the help with celery to automate scheduling jobs.
+Product Management application with the help of celery to automate scheduling jobs.

 To run the project: